-Division of Real Estate warns email scam stealing loan proceeds in wire fraud
+Utah Division of Real Estate announces statewide campaign to warn public of real estate email scam that steals millions in loan proceeds via wire fraud"

-"Fraudsters sending convincing emails to divert real estate funds to their accounts" (For immediate release...)
+"Fraudsters targeting real estate industry, spoofing emails to trick consumers into diverting millions in loan funds to con artists instead of title companies" (For immediate release...)

-SALT LAKE CITY, Utah - Francine A. Giani, Executive Director of the Utah Department of Commerce, announced today that the Utah Division of Real Estate is warning Utah consumers to be on the alert for a real estate scam that targets property transactions through phony emails to coerce respondents into wiring loan transfers and other high dollar real estate amounts to con artists' accounts.
-According to the Federal Trade Commission, this scam has been around since 2012 but has recently resurfaced in some states.
+SALT LAKE CITY, Utah - Francine A. Giani, Executive Director of the Utah Department of Commerce, announced today that the Utah Division of Real Estate has launched a new public outreach campaign to warn the public of a rapidly growing email scam that targets property transactions to coerce respondents into wiring down payments and other high dollar real estate proceeds to con artists' accounts.
+The Division of Real Estate has produced a public service announcement video that is airing on local television stations and a statewide billboard campaign that will reach Utah audiences through the end of August to address this danger.